Arizona Snowbowl in the Fall: Shimmering Golden Aspens Everywhere

 *Apply sunscreen before your hike.
 Your skin burns faster at high altitude, even if it is cloudy.
 Chapstick is also a must in dry climates like Flagstaff.

 *Plan enough time to finish the hike before sunset.
-If heading out later in the day, remember that it gets dark earlier (usually around 6) and you do not want to get stuck in the forest after dark!
+If heading out later in the day, remember that it gets dark earlier (usually around 6).
+You do not want to get stuck in the forest after dark!

 *Wear proper workout clothes and hiking shoes.
 You’ll have better traction with the shoes and the workout clothes allow your body to breathe and move much smoother.
 I can’t tell you how many visitors I see wearing jeans!

-*It’s rare in the fall, although the weather at high altitude can change drastically, so I recommend stuffing a light raincoat/windbreaker into your backpack.
+*It’s rare in the fall, although the weather at high altitude can change drastically.
+I recommend stuffing a light raincoat/windbreaker into your backpack.

 *Watch out for wildlife.
 It’s rare, although bears and mountain lions have been spotted on occasion.
 Read up on safety advice on what to do in a possible bear or lion encounter.